hysds/metrics_extractor/README.md

 ### Example outputs

-hysds_metrics_es_extractor.py will produce two output csv report of job metrics.
+hysds_metrics_es_extractor.py will produce two output csv reports of job metrics.
+One shows aggregrates for each job-type-version-instance tuple, and a second that merged the version and instance types to give a higher level aggregrate summary per canonical job.

 #### (output 1) csv of job_aggregrates_by_version_instance_type